peterhinch/micropython-touch/TOUCHPAD.md

 ```
 This is pasted into `hardware_setup.py`.

+# FT6206 Capacitive controller

+Constructor.
+This takes the following mandatory positional args:
+* `i2c` An initialised I2C bus.
+Baudrate should be 400_000 max.
+* `ssd` Initialised display driver instance.

+Optional args:
+* `addr=0x38` I2C address of device.
+* `thresh=128` Touch detection threshold.

+The example tested was [Adafruit 2.8" touch shield](https://www.adafruit.com/product/1947).
+The FT6206 produced pre-calibrated row and column values which did not need
+calibration or pre-processing.
+Calibration should still be performed to ensure
+that display modes are honoured by the touch driver.
+However the `.init` method
+ignores the last four numeric args as scaling is not required.

 # Under the hood

 The following provides details for those wishing to adapt the code or to